 Are Researchers Covered Under HIPAA?

+So if employees of covered entities are not associates in business.
+And subcontractors are covered under HIPAA.
+What about researchers?
+Well, HIPAA rules do allow the covered entity to share PHI with researchers.
+If the patients have authorized use and disclose information for purposes of research.
 In such instances, PHI is shareable.
 A business associate agreement does not have to exist.
 Albeit, covered entities do have to have a data use agreement.
 This agreement provides satisfaction for the fact that HIPAA complies with the limited set of data provided.

 Is HIPAA Applicable In Public Health Emergencies?